textileio/community/docs/threads/index.md

 ## Installation

-ThreadDB can be used from many different languages and has libraries written in Javascript and Go.
-Find documentation on each of those Libraries below.
+ThreadDB can be used from many languages and has libraries written in JavaScript and Go.
+Find documentation on each of those libraries below.

 <div class="txtl-options">
   <a href="https://textileio.github.io/js-threads/" class="box">